Mordween/mujoco/README.md

 **Newton Solver:** The main advantage of the Newton solver is its fast convergence (2-3 iterations are typically sufficient).
 However, from personal observation, it seems to have some issues with physics, particularly with object collisions.

-**CG Solver:** We are currently using the GC solver with 1000 iterations.
+**CG Solver:** We are currently using the CG solver with 1000 iterations.
 This is the solver that takes up the least CPU capacity.

 **PGS Solver:** No significant difference with GC solver.